-The Walking and Cycling Network aims to support cities to increase the share of trips taken by healthy, safe and carbon-free mobility options.
+→ Support cities to increase the share of trips taken by healthy, safe and carbon-free mobility options

 On the other hand, walking and cycling are affordable and safe transportation options that do not generate emissions, traffic noise or traffic congestion, and instead boost mental and physical health.
 As noted in the 2017 McKinsey and C40 report Focused Acceleration, enhancing walking and cycling can help cities achieve 5 to 15% of their 2030 emissions reduction target.